Raksha-Srinivasan/Browser-Clone/README.md

 # Browser-Clone

-This project aims in creating a web browser that will use Yahho as its search engine.
+<b>This project aims in creating a web browser that will use Yahho as its search engine.</b>

 1.The web browser fetches the information from the web.